pablodecm/phd_thesis/src/010_introduction.md

 \epigraph{Every new beginning comes from some other beginning's end.}{Seneca the Younger}

-Humans strive for understanding the world by seeking explanations to the varied natural phenomena happening around us, and accumulating the resulting knowledge in models that can be used to predict and shape the future reality.
+Humans strive for understanding the world by seeking explanations to the varied natural phenomena happening around them, and accumulating the resulting knowledge in models that can be used to predict and shape the future reality.
 The scientific method provides a formal framework for carrying out these